-For any role in SIS, you must meet the following criteria:
+For any role in MI6, you must meet the following criteria:

 You must be a British citizen